CPettifo/WHED_Cloud_Infra/readme.md

 ## Note

-For detailed instructions on each component, please refer to the linked README files.
+For detailed instructions on each component, please refer to the respective README files.